fortian/gpsdlogger/README.md

 #### Logging Control

-By default, logs are written to `/tmp/gpsdlogger` in filenames named after the timestamp (YYYYMMDD.HHMMSS) when `gpsdlogger` first gets fix.
+By default, logs are written to `/tmp/gpsdlogger` in filenames named after the GMT timestamp (YYYYMMDD.HHMMSS) when `gpsdlogger` first gets fix.
 This path can be controlled with `-l`  (lowercase "ell" or "Lima") and does not need to exist (though the parent directory does).
 You should change it from the default to keep the logs safe from automatic cleaners and system reboots.

-An example filename is `20210213.131214`, which would be created if `gpsdlogger` first got fix at 13:12:14 on 13 Feb 2021.
-These timestamps are from `gpsd` and are therefore in GPS time.
+An example filename is `20210213.131214`, which would be created if `gpsdlogger` first got fix at 13:12:14 GMT on 13 Feb 2021.

-If "truetime" logging is enabled (see below), an additional log with more information will be created, with the same filename format, but using the system clock timestamp at time of first fix.
+If "truetime" logging is enabled (see below), an additional log with more information will be created, with the same filename format, but using the system clock timestamp, in GMT, at time of first fix, and with the extension `.tt` (so the truetime logfile for the above timestamp would be `20210213.131214.tt`).

 #### Syslog Facility